georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-terms-aggregation.md

 }
 ```

+%  TEST[s/_search/_search\?filter_path=aggregations/]

 These errors can only be calculated in this way when the terms are ordered by descending document count.
 When the aggregation is ordered by the terms values themselves (either ascending or descending) there is no error in the document count since if a shard does not return a particular term which appears in the results from another shard, it must not have that term in its index.
 When the aggregation is either sorted by a sub aggregation or in order of ascending document count, the error in the document counts cannot be determined and is given a value of -1 to indicate this.

 ## Order [search-aggregations-bucket-terms-aggregation-order]

 By default, the `terms` aggregation orders terms by descending document `_count`.
-This produces a bounded [document count](#terms-agg-doc-count-error) error that {{es}} can report.
+This produces a bounded [document count](search-aggregations-bucket-terms-aggregation.md#terms-agg-doc-count-error) error that {{es}} can report.

 You can use the `order` parameter to specify a different sort order, but we don’t recommend it.
 It is extremely easy to create a terms ordering that will just return wrong results, and not obvious to see when you have done so.
 Change this only with caution.

 ::::{warning}
 Especially avoid using `"order": { "_count": "asc" }`.
-If you need to find rare terms, use the [`rare_terms`](/reference/data-analysis/aggregations/search-aggregations-bucket-rare-terms-aggregation.md) aggregation instead.
-Due to the way the `terms` aggregation [gets terms from shards](#search-aggregations-bucket-terms-aggregation-shard-size), sorting by ascending doc count often produces inaccurate results.
+If you need to find rare terms, use the [`rare_terms`](search-aggregations-bucket-rare-terms-aggregation.md) aggregation instead.
+Due to the way the `terms` aggregation [gets terms from shards](search-aggregations-bucket-terms-aggregation.md#search-aggregations-bucket-terms-aggregation-shard-size), sorting by ascending doc count often produces inaccurate results.
 ::::